ansys/ansys-pyensight-vscode/README.rst

 =============================================
 PyEnSight extension for Visual Studio Code
 =============================================
-A VSCODE_ exteision_ which supports the PyEnSight_ PyAnsys module with Renderable embedding, augmented hover links and snippets for empowering the writing and debugging of PyEnSight scripts.
+A VSCODE_ extension_ which supports the PyEnSight_ PyAnsys module with Renderable embedding, augmented hover links and snippets for empowering the writing and debugging of PyEnSight scripts.